The Pursuit of Minimalism

-I changed my relationship to consumption.
+I changed my relationship with consumption.
 Quality over quantity.
 I buy mostly natural things, made out of natural materials.
-I learned to find passion in nice and crafty things (I bought a Traveler’s Notebook and a Laguiole en Aubrac knife).
-I try to buy less physical books, though I still love them.
+I learned to find the passion for nice and crafty things (I bought a Traveler’s Notebook and a Laguiole en Aubrac knife).
+I try to buy fewer physical books, though I still love them.
 My rule for books is: They need to be designed with love and care, or I’ll buy them as e-books.

 I never had a high interest in fashion, so this was easy for me.
 I buy good quality; simple, plain, timeless.
-Black, white, blue, beige and other simple colors.
+Black, white, blue, beige, and other simple colors.
 No motives or fancy slogans.
 Cotton, wool, leather, linen, denim.
-And I don’t care about brand.
+And I don’t care about the brand.
 But if the nicest and best fitting glasses have Dolce & Gabbana printed on the side, fine.
 I just try not to grab something just because it’s a special brand.

-I switched to green energy some years ago, buy whenever possible organic food and think twice if I need some product.
+I switched to green energy some years ago, to buy whenever possible organic food and think twice if I need some product.
 I still own no microwave or dishwasher and don’t miss them.
 Likewise, I do waste separation (we Germans are world champions in this discipline).
-My waste disposal company wrote me recently a letter, telling me I use to little garbage (and waste money).
-I used only 305 liter of the yearly obligatory 1560 liter.
+My waste disposal company wrote to me recently a letter, telling me I use little garbage (and waste money).
+I used only 305 liters of the yearly obligatory 1560 liter.
 Maybe I should think of reselling my waste rights.

 When I was young, I always wanted a big, big house (preferably on a remote private island).
 But living in a small space is helpful for a Minimalist.
 It forces you to make decisions in your interest.
 I live on 51 m², and this is enough space for 1-2 people.
 That’s why I think twice if I really need to buy something.
 I like the concept of small space living, but I’m happy to have a separate bedroom.
-This is much more relaxing, because of different temperatures in living and sleeping area.
+This is much more relaxing, because of different temperatures in the living and sleeping area.
 And I do not keep electronics in my bedroom.